How to use the AND function

 and returns TRUE.

 9.2.
-IF with AND function - multiple pairs of criteria
+Multiple pairs of criteria

 The formula in cell D3 checks if any of the criteria pairs in cell range F4:G6 matches cell B3 and C3 respectively.